Welcome to Development

 Dana Morgan, Development Director

-Dana Morgan joined us nine years ago and works tirelessly and expertly on behalf of Wycombe High School as the school’s Development Director.
+Dana Morgan joined us eleven years ago and works tirelessly and expertly on behalf of Wycombe High School as the school’s Development Director.
 Dana brought with her to Wycombe High School twenty years of international marketing experience (in interactive media technologies) and seven year’s experience of school fundraising.

 Dana enables the school to think 10 years ahead and to build a bigger, better future for your daughters.
-Dana is committed to working with alumnae, Governors, parents, staff and students to fulfil the school’s development plans and works closely with the Executive Headteacher and governors at a senior level within the school.
+Dana is committed to working with alumnae, Governors, parents, staff and students to fulfil the school’s development plans and works closely with the Headteacher and governors at a senior level within the school.

 Dana can be contacted at 01494 523961, 01494 897309 or you can email her at email@example.com